secbrief/secbrief.github.io/_posts/2014-03-30-iraq-surge-policy-a-policy-process-assessment.md

 ---
 layout: post
-title: Iraq Surge Policy - A Policy Process Assessment
+title: Iraq Surge Policy&#58; A Policy Process Assessment
 author: C. Cherry
 published: 30-Mar-2014
 description: The Bush Administration pursued a surge policy that added 21,500 troops to the war in Iraq in a concentrated effort to quell violence and restore order.